 Case 1: Clone HDD to SSD via AOMEI Disk Clone

 Step 1.
 Run AOMEI Backupper.
 Click “Clone” on the left pane and select “Disk Clone”.

 Step 2.
 Select the current disk as the source disk.

 Step 4.
 Tick “SSD Alignment”.
 Confirm the operation and click “Start Clone”.

 - Sector by sector clone: it will clone every sector on the source disk no matter it is used or not, which requires the destination disk to be equal to or larger than the source disk.

 Case 2: Migrate OS to SSD using AOMEI System Clone

 Step 1.
 Launch AOMEI Backupper.
 Click “Clone” and select “System Clone”.

 Step 2.
 The required system partition(s) is (are) selected by default.
 Select the partition on the connected SSD as the destination path and click “Next”.

-3. Tick “SSD Alignment” to improve the read/write speed of the target SSD and click “Start Clone”.
+Step 3.
+Tick “SSD Alignment” to improve the read/write speed of the target SSD and click “Start Clone”.